-The North Trail provides a total of 12-miles of trails for biking from Davos Road to Spraddle Creek (or the reverse).
-Shaded by shimmering aspen stands, these trails are a favorite because of their accessibility and stunning scenery of Vail Mountain, the Gore Range, and Holy Cross.
-Trails can be ridden as an out-and-back or you can shuttle a car to the end and ride back to the start.
+The North Trail features 12 miles of trail — from Davos Road to Spraddle Creek (or the reverse).
+Shaded by shimmering aspen stands, these trails are loved because of the ease to access them and stunning scenery that showcases Vail Mountain, the Gore Range and Holy Cross.
+Trails can be ridden out and back or you can shuttle a car to the end and ride back to the start.

-Meadow Mountain has a bit of everything: a long grind up a dirt road through open meadows, a little historic cabin, a fabulous descent through a large aspen forest, and more singletrack on a 4-mile Everkrisp trail that branches off ¼ mile up the road and ends in Eagle Vail (a great ride to do the reverse direction, too).
+Meadow Mountain has a bit of everything — a long grind up a dirt road through open meadows, a little historical cabin, a fabulous descent through a large aspen forest and more singletrack on the 4-mile Everkrisp trail (that branches off a quarter-mile up the road and ends in Eagle Vail, which is a great ride to do the reverse direction, too).
 This is a heck of a climb with a fun and technical descent.
-The 2,000’+ climb starts right from the parking lot up the Line Shack trail, and basically doesn’t end until you reach the high point – an old “line shack” that appears to be frequently used as a winter hideaway (peek inside to spy a wood stove and primitive sleep and cooking space).
-From there, the singletrack begins down Whiskey Creek, and you have 4-miles of fun through the aspen forest.
+The 2,000+-foot climb starts right from the parking lot up the Line Shack trail, and basically doesn’t end until you reach the high point — an old “line shack” that appears to be frequently used as a winter hideaway (peek inside to spy a wood stove and primitive sleep and cooking space).
+From there, the singletrack heads down Whiskey Creek, and you have 4 miles of fun through the aspen forest.
 The trail is a little rutted in places, but not bad.
 Take it down to the Everkrisp trail and hang a right.
 This 10.3-mile route loops you back to the parking lot.

 Directions: Head west to Minturn, taking Exit 171.
 Park at the Forest Service Parking lot (note signage indicating where to park).